mattn/gopher/README.md

 ## License

 This code is provided under the MIT license.
 See http://mattn.mit-license.org/ .
-The image files of gopher is provided under the [Creative Commons 3.0 Attribution license](https://creativecommons.org/licenses/by/3.0/).
+The image files of gopher which is created by Renee French are provided under the [Creative Commons 3.0 Attribution license](https://creativecommons.org/licenses/by/3.0/).

 ## Author